ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 PSRule is a powerful tool for managing the quality of your Azure API Management policies.
 By creating custom rules, you can validate your policies against your own standards.

-You can find a fully working sample [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/validate-apim-policies-with-psrule).
-The full sample includes a few additional rules and sample policies for further exploration.
-It also includes automated tests for each rule, which I discuss in [Testing PSRule Rules for API Management Policies with Pester](/blog/2024/09/26/testing-psrule-rules-for-api-management-policies-with-pester/).
+You can find a fully functional example [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/validate-apim-policies-with-psrule).
+This sample includes additional rules and sample policies for further exploration, along with automated tests for each rule, which I discuss in [Testing PSRule Rules for API Management Policies with Pester](/blog/2024/09/26/testing-psrule-rules-for-api-management-policies-with-pester/).